geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 This just isn't true at all.
 NVIDIA's moat is an ecosystem.
 People mistakenly call this ecosystem CUDA, but it's not CUDA.
-CUDA itself is a very mediocre language that really is...
+CUDA itself is a very mediocre language that really is..
 I think Intel's even got a better strategy with trying to make OpenCL good.
-NVIDIA just made CUDA for...
+NVIDIA just made CUDA for..
 Probably because OpenCL spec was insufficient or something.
 And they just didn't feel like modding it.
 And they're just like, whatever, we'll make our own language.